raul-izquierdo/english/sources/@Repasar/Doing Things.md

 ## When Doing Activities

+ponerse [por fin] a hacer algo (para lo que no se ha tenido tiempo/ganas)
+    = get around to <ing>
+    ?
+Tengo que ponerme a deshacer la maleta : `I must get round to unpacking my suitcase`

+unos a otros = one another
+    ?
+Nos apoyamos unos a otros en momentos difíciles : `We support one another in difficult times`

 Translate:
     ?
 Miraré/averiguaré cuál es el problema e intentaré solucionarlo.
 Después, llevaré a cabo el paso final : `I'll figure out what the problem is and I'll try to sort it out.
 After that, I'll carry out the final step`